FermiSummerSchool/FermiBottle/README.md

-Run a jupyter notebook from within the container with `jupyter notebook --ip 0.0.0.0 --no-browser`
+Run a jupyter notebook from within the container with `jupyter notebook --ip 0.0.0.0 --no-browser` this is aliased in the container to `notebook`

 ## Build instructions

-`cd FermiBottle && docker image build -t fermibottle .`
+`cd FermiBottle && docker image build -t fssc/fermibottle .`

 ## Sharing instructions